Chapter 8:

 “No.”

-“The woman grabbed a visa sticker from a drawer and made some marks on it.
-“Please place it in your passport at your earliest convenience.”
-The woman said in practiced Japanese.
+She grabbed a visa sticker from a drawer and made a few marks on it.
+“Please place it in your passport at your earliest convenience,” she said in practiced Japanese.

 “And here is your priority card.”
-Her emotionless face breaking into a wry smile.
+Her emotionless face broke into a wry smile.
 “For all the good that will do you right now.”

-Kente rejoins his escort team as he passes the food court and lobby of the airport.
-The Airport, the House of Commerce Saito Built, bore more resemblance in this moment to Newspaper photos of a refugee center or humanitarian intervention.
-Wide halls of peppy advertisements and inviting shops filled with well dressed, poor temperament travelers from across the world.
-Near the fast food franchises of America, was Hikari Sato (Tosu 35) who vented on the phone to her mother.
-While a Mitsuki haiku Red entertained Ienaga Sato (Tosu 6), before stopping to ping a wave to the MH on Kente’s belt.
+Kente rejoined his escort team as he passed the food court and lobby of the airport.
+The airport—the House of Commerce Saito built—bore more resemblance now to newspaper photos of a refugee center or humanitarian intervention.
+Wide halls of peppy advertisements and inviting shops were filled with well-dressed, ill-tempered travelers from across the world.

-“The Imperial Diet has authorized additional troops to be sent promising a swift “Restoration of Normalcy.”
+“The Imperial Diet has authorized additional troops, promising a swift ‘restoration of normalcy.’”

-“This isn’t the first time the outside powers have tried to topple us, and it won't succeed this time either.”
-The Captain proclaimed drawing his arms behind his back.
+“This isn’t the first time outside powers have tried to topple us, and it won’t succeed this time either,” the captain proclaimed, hands clasped behind his back.
 “But as you can see, there will not be any taxi cabs to take you to a nice sushi restaurant and a hotel.”

 “So where are you taking me?”

-“We have taken their ‘instructions...’”
-The word lingered too long on Captain Bui’s tongue which clicked as though he was removing a bad taste. “...Under advisement, and will fulfill Saito’s delivery as soon as I deem it safe to do so.
-I'm sure Saito can survive a check for embezzlement and payroll fraud later than scheduled.”
+“We have taken their ‘instructions’…” The word lingered too long on Captain Bui’s tongue. “…under advisement, and will fulfill Saito’s delivery as soon as I deem it safe to do so.
+I’m sure Saito can survive a check for embezzlement and payroll fraud later than scheduled.”

-Kente was about to say something else, the captain didn’t let him, now drawing closer, with a hand on Kente’s shoulder.
+Kente was about to reply.
+The captain stepped closer, a hand on Kente’s shoulder.

-“Now, unless this urgency is related to the current situation right now, I can of course get a chopper in the air now.
-We would be happy to assist those who assist us, so long as you don’t mind a minor detour to Vong Tau in exchange”
+“Now, unless this urgency is related to the current situation, I can get a chopper in the air now.
+We would be happy to assist those who assist us—so long as you don’t mind a minor detour to Vũng Tàu in exchange.”

 Kente shook his head.
-He slumps onto an mid-century modern chair as though in a display of wounded pride and impotent rage: the trappings of a man defeated.
+He slumped into a mid-century modern chair, a display of wounded pride and impotent rage: the trappings of a defeated man.

-Kente places his jacket over the sofa and looks around the airport.
-He placed his elbows on what passed for an arm rest before he checked his Swiss watch, and lit a Cigarette from a red packet.
-Captain Bui waited to see if he would be offered one to politely decline.
+Kente placed his jacket over the sofa and surveyed the airport.
+He rested his elbows on what passed for armrests, checked his Swiss watch, and lit a cigarette from a red packet.
+Captain Bui waited to see if he would be offered one.

 He was not.

-Kente waited for the captain to turn around before speaking to him.
+Kente waited for the captain to turn away before speaking.

 “You said you can get me food?”

-After a long flight Kente always ate the same thing: TKG and Mineral Water.
-But he rattled off his old Wharton lunch order in the hopes that Captain Bui would read into it.
+After a long flight, Kente always ate the same thing—TKG and mineral water—but he rattled off his old Wharton lunch order, hoping the captain would read into it.

-“Seems you were more American than I thought.”
-The captain sounded amused.
-One of the soldiers stands at attention, the captain dismisses him.
+“Seems you were more American than I thought,” the captain said, amused.
+One of the soldiers snapped to attention; the captain dismissed him.

 “I can see that.”

-Kente spoke with short phrases, as though trying to mask impotence, as he slung his blazer to the side and walked with his cigarette in his other hand towards the hallway restrooms.
-He placed his headphones over his head, and once he was out of direct eyesight of the guards, pressed a button on his silver box.
+Kente spoke in short phrases, masking impotence as he slung his blazer aside and walked toward the restrooms, cigarette in hand.
+He placed his headphones over his ears and, once out of direct sight, pressed a button on the silver box.

-"Hello, Ken-san, would you like to practice Vietnamese?"
-His AI asked with a friendly chipper voice.
+“Hello, Ken-san.
+Would you like to practice Vietnamese?”
+Missy asked brightly.

 “Has my wife been able to find something to keep the kids busy?”